zmkfirmware/zmk/docs/docs/development/hardware-integration/includes/_gpio-key-matrix.md

 };
 ```

-Matrix inputs are triggered by pulling the specified pin high, typically by pressing some combination of switches which connects the matrix input to a matrix output.
+MCU inputs are triggered by pulling the specified pin high, typically by pressing some combination of switches which connects the MCU input to an MCU output.